 Now here is how your feet can show you an easy way to practise kindness, and to make sure you are giving yourself enough of that precious love.

-Start with the things that come as easy as not hating your feet.
+Here is the good part of the advice: start with the things that come as easy as not hating your feet.

 Celebrate how much you don’t hate your feet.
 I have already ordered a banner for the party I am going to throw because I do not hate my feet!
 Yes, you are invited.